OKX

 Trade modes overview

-| Mode | Used For | Leverage | Borrowing | Configuration |
+| Mode | Used for | Leverage | Borrowing | Configuration |

 |---|---|---|---|---|

-cash | Simple spot trading | - | - | use_spot_margin=False (default for SPOT) |
+cash | Spot trading without leverage. | - | - | Default when use_spot_margin=False. |

-spot_isolated | Spot trading with margin/leverage | ✓ | ✓ | use_spot_margin=True |
+isolated | Spot margin or derivatives. | ✓ | ✓ | margin_mode=ISOLATED. |

-cross | Derivatives with shared margin pool | ✓ | ✓ | margin_mode=CROSS |
+cross | Spot margin or derivatives. | ✓ | ✓ | margin_mode=CROSS. |

 Configuration-based trade mode selection

-The adapter automatically selects the correct trade mode based on:
+The adapter selects the trade mode from:

-- Instrument type (SPOT vs derivatives)
+- Instrument type (

-- Configuration settings (
+SPOTvs other OKX instrument types). - Configuration settings (

 For SPOT trading